DauQuangThanh/fire-phoenix/README.md

 **Next steps**

 - New to the workflow?
 Start with the [Quick Start Guide](./docs/quickstart.md).
 - Working in small atomic increments?
 See [Change Class (lightness control)](./docs/concepts/change-class.md) — lightness is a property of the task contract (mechanical / routine / consequential / critical per handbook v1.1 ch.
 06 §3), not a parallel skill chain.
-The earlier `propose → apply → verify → archive` track was retired per `adr/0009`.
+The earlier `propose → apply → verify → archive` track was retired.

 ### 2. Initialize a Project